superapple8x/match-profile/DEVELOPMENT_SETUP.md

         npm start
         ```

-    *   This command uses `node index.js` directly, suitable for basic development.
+    *   This command uses `node index.js` directly.
 Keep this terminal running.
-    *   Alternatively, you can use `pm2` for more robust process management locally (useful for testing restarts, etc.): `npm run start:prod`.
-Use `pm2 logs` to view logs and `npm run stop:prod` to stop it.
-    *   Logs will be generated in the `src/backend/logs/` directory (`combined.log`, `error.log`).
+    *   Logs will be generated in `src/backend/logs/`.
-    *   The first time the LLM analysis feature is used, it may take a minute to build the necessary Docker image (`python-analysis-sandbox`).

 2.  **Start the Frontend Development Server:**